BrilliantPlugins/WPWidgetToggle/readme.txt

 == Description ==

 Hides widget content on page load then allows the user to toggle widgets open and closed by clicking the widget title.
+Requires all widgets you want to toggle to have a title (clicking the title toggles the widget open and closed).

 == Installation ==